vyfor/cord.nvim/README.md

 cargo install --path . --root path/to/nvim-data-dir/cord --force
 ```

-Alternatively, you can use `cargo b --release` to build the binary, then place it under `nvim-data-dir/cord/bin`.
+Alternatively, you can use `cargo build --release` to build the binary, then place it under `nvim-data-dir/cord/bin`.

 ---